ytakefuji/euro/README.md

 Based on the fitting func, euro.py can predict the number of deaths on Nov.
 4, Nov.
 11, and Nov.
 18 in 2020 respectively.

 # If we keep the same policy and attitudes in Europe,
 # 2455 daily deaths on Nov.
-4 and
+4 in Europe
 # 3009 daily deaths on Nov.
 11 in Europe
 # 3648 daily deaths on Nov.
 18 in Europe
 # are predicted based on the fitting function.